sidianchen/sidianchen.github.io/_posts/2023-08-21-pore-scale-pfas-paper-wrr.md

 ---
-title: "New paper about pore-scale PFAS transport modeling published in Water Resource Research Journal!"
+title: "New paper about pore-scale PFAS transport modeling!"
 layout: post
 ---